beere-lang/beere/README.md

 # Lurje Programming Language
-Lurje is a compiled programming language designed with a slightly more modern syntax.
+Lurje is a compiled programming language designed with a more modern syntax.
 The Lurje compiler is implemented in C and generates assembly code.

 ## 🚀 Features
-Modern and readable syntax inspired by classic languages
+Modern syntax inspired by classic and modern languages

-Compiled to assembly
+- Compiled to assembly.

-Compiler written in C
+- Compiler written in C.

 ## 🔧 Status
 This project is in early development.